-Quickly relieves gastrointestinal disorder by accelerating the natural healing process.
+Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 Vivera medication is formulated with B.Aliv®, a widely studied probiotic that naturally balances the intestinal microflora.

-It was formulated from Merck with B.Aliv®, one of the most researched and most effective probiotics in the world for the treatment of gastrointestinal disorder, which regenerates the intestinal flora.
+It was formulated by Merck with B.Aliv®, one of the most researched and most effective probiotics in the world for treating gastrointestinal disorders, which regenerates intestinal flora.

-As a food supplement, Vivera medicine comes in a practical and innovative ready-to-use powder sachet, making it an ideal choice for children and adults to use anywhere while traveling.
+As a food supplement, Vivera medicine comes in a practical and innovative ready-to-use powder sachet, making it ideal for children and adults to use anywhere while traveling.

 What are probiotics?